billwear/billwear.github.io/README.md

-TL;DR: Is invention born or necessity or laziness, or both?
+TL;DR: Is invention born of necessity or laziness, or both?
 Eventually, laziness, like the washing machine, becomes necessity.
-I've reached that point with emacs on my phone: committed to both, so I'm determined to make it work beautifully, in small steps.
+I've reached that point with Emacs on my phone: committed to both, so I'm determined to make it work beautifully, in small steps.

 -----
 [vanilla](vanilla.md)